amohamed11/anecdotalthoughts/content/posts/writing-for-the-sake-of-writing.md

 title = "Writing for the Sake of Writing"

 +++
+I remember one occasion where younger me, bored in class while the teacher read from some novel that should have instead been a play, opened my notes and scribbled down an incredibly original origin story for a super-hero called Lotus, which innovatively involved explosions & laboratories.
+My teacher, having noticed my head in my notebook, approached me, took my notes and read it before briefly commenting "glad you enjoy writing, but do it some other time".

+There is no real significance to this story.
+Matter-of-fact I had completely forgotten about it, until I had started drafting this post.
+Yet, it encapsulate what my attitude towards writing, fiction or non, had become.
+The idea, that there is always something more important, more meaningful and more productive to do (god forbid you are not productive for a breath or two) than sitting down and simply writing.

 Writing is fun.
-Or at least, it can be sometimes.
-Yet often, I feel like I have forgotten that fact.
-I even recall thinking so, all the way back in 6th grade, despite my hatred for English class.

-I remember one occasion where younger me, bored in class while the teacher read from some novel that should have instead been a play, opened my notes and scribbled down an incredibly original origin story for a super-hero called Lotus, which innovately involved explosion in a laboratory.
-My teacher, having noticed my head in my notebook, approached me, took my notes and read it before briefly commenting "glad you enjoy writing, but do it some other time".

-There is no real point to this story, matter-of-fact I had totally forgotten about it, until I wrote the first sentence of this article.
-It encapsulates had become my attitude towards creative writing, fiction or non.
-This idea, that there is always something more important, more meaningful, more productive to do than sitting down and simply writing for the sake of writing.
+Yet, somewhere I have forgotten that fact.
+That simple enjoyment that 6th grade me, despite my hatred for English class, knew and indulged in.
+When writing that laboratory explosion scene, the thought of writing comics for living never even came up, instead I was fully, and totally absorbed with the genuine act of writing for the sake of writing.

-Now that I have graduated and gotten a full-time job, with it came a surprising existential crisis concerning what I do with my free time.
-"I play video games, what do you mean, what do you mean I need a new hobby?" is what the voice in my head responds to the hobby absurdist growing in me.
+Now that I have graduated and gotten a full-time job, with it crept a sneaky existential crisis concerning what I do with my free time.
+"I play video games.
+What?
+What do you mean I need a new hobby?" is what the voice in my head responds to the thought of doing anything else.
 Playing games has been, for the majority of my life, what I do with my free time.
-But for some reason I also thought of it as a central part of who I am as a person as well.
-Therefore, obviously, I needn't even consider anything else.
+But gaming, just like reading, is a form of consumption, albeit really good ones (read: addictive).

+What I need, I have realized, is an outlet.
+A place to have a dialogue with my thoughts, think them through, and put them down on paper (or keyboard).
+And a place to [look stupid](https://danluu.com/look-stupid/ "Willingness to look stupid").

+Thanks for reading my first entry in Anecdotal Thoughts.